Common English Mistakes Non-Native Writers Make in Research Papers

 4. Tense Errors by Section

 English research papers follow strict tense conventions by section.
-These conventions are not consistent across academic traditions, and non-native writers often apply the tense logic of their first language to English manuscripts, producing tense patterns that signal unfamiliarity with international journal standards to reviewers.
+These conventions aren't consistent across academic traditions, and non-native writers often apply the tense logic of their first language to English manuscripts.
+The result is tense patterns that signal unfamiliarity with international journal standards to reviewers.
+The conventions are specific and consistent across most English-language journals.

-• Introduction, prior studies: past tense.
-"Smith and Jones (2019) found that sleep duration predicted executive function scores."
+Introduction: prior studies Past "Smith and Jones (2019) found that sleep duration predicted executive function scores."
+"Smith and Jones find that sleep duration predicts executive function scores."

-• Methods, entire section: past tense.
-"Participants completed a standardized battery of executive function tests."
+Methods: entire section Past "Participants completed a standardized battery of executive function tests."
+"Participants complete a survey measuring sleep quality."

-• Discussion, specific findings: past tense.
-"The results indicated that sleep duration was a significant predictor."
+Discussion: specific findings Past "The results indicated that sleep duration was a significant predictor."
+"The results indicate that sleep duration significantly predicts executive function."

 The fix